 OGE provides a collection of resources to help potential Presidential nominees to Senate-confirmed positions understand the Nominee process and the ethics rules to which they would be subject after confirmation.

 OGE has compiled the most pertinent laws under the jurisdiction of the executive branch ethics program as well as related statutes on which ethics officials are often called upon to provide advice to agency employees.

-OGE is responsible for issuing and interpreting the Standards of Conduct for Employees of the Executive Branch.
+OGE is responsible for issuing and interpreting the Standards of Ethical Conduct for Employees of the Executive Branch.

 OGE provides professional development opportunities for executive branch ethics officials through its Institute for Ethics in Government.

 OGE maintains a guide to assist filers and reviewers of public financial disclosure reports.

 OGE developed Frequently Asked Questions on public financial disclosure reports to assist the public in understanding these reports and knowing when and how to access them.